 A project I worked on for one of my anthropology classes has provided me with a great deal of material, some comic, some not so much.
-Ever since I scrapped the Drunken Poet’s Campout story last week, I have been unable to shake the ring and rhyme that has infected the muse attempting to safeguard my sanity during the conflict inducing, merry making season that is upon us.
+Ever since I scrapped the Drunken Poet’s Campout story last week, I have been unable to shake the ring and rhyme that has infected the muse who safeguards my sanity during the conflict inducing, merry making season that is upon us.
 So, this week’s Friday Fictioneer prompt seems a good reason to share some of my research on the history of human conflict.

 How humans express what matters most to us is an important area of study for anthropologists.
 Art, in its many forms, attempts to help us understand ourselves as well as the rise and fall of civilizations throughout recorded time.
 I use writing and photography to make sense of the world around me, since Apple has pretty much ruined music for me.